labopm/website/_people/10_sean-baker.md

 ---
 layout: article
 people_page: true
+section: about
-permalink: people/sean-baker
+permalink: /people/sean-baker/
 name: Sean Baker
 pronouns: He/Him
+title: Our Team
-title: Director of Design Strategy and Operations
+job-title: Director of Design Strategy and Operations
-location: DC
+location: Lab DC
-desc: Sean Baker is a designer with 12 years of experience in a range of design disciplines including exhibition design, service design, communications design, design strategy and operations.
 ---

 Sean Baker is a designer with 12 years of experience in a range of design disciplines including exhibition design, service design, communications design, design strategy and operations.